Skip to Content

 Rivington Pike Walk Map and GPX File

 Here’s a map of the Rivington Pike Walk starting from Rivington Hall Barn.
 To access a GPX file, simply press on the image below, which will lead you to the AllTrails website.
-From there, you can easily download the GPX file and upload it to whichever online trails map app you use.
+From there, you can easily download the GPX file and upload it to whichever online trail map app you use.

 Rivington Pike Walk map